danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

   imageFiles = imageFiles[crop[3][1]:min(numberOfImages, crop[3][2])]
 end @}

+\subsubsection{Image clustering}\label{sec:imageClustering}

+When the user does not set a threshold for data segmentation, the software uses a k-means clustering algorithm for determining the values for binary images.
+First thing to do is to change raw data so it can be passed to the clustering function of the \texttt{Clustering.jl} package.
+After clustering completion, data is set to \textit{0x00} or \textit{0xff} depending on the algorithm assignments.

+@D image clustering
+@{function clusterImage(imArray)
+  """
+  Get a binary representation of an image returning a two-color image using clustering

+  imArray: array containing pixel values

+  return the imArray with only two different values
+  """

+  imageWidth = size(imArray)[1]
+  imageHeight = size(imArray)[2]

+  # Formatting data for clustering
+  image3d = Array(Array{Uint8,2}, 0)
+  push!(image3d, imArray)
+  pixels = reshape(image3d[1], (imageWidth * imageHeight), 1)

+  # Computing assignments from the raw data
+  kmeansResults = kmeans(convert(Array{Float64}, transpose(pixels)), 2)

+  qnt = kmeansResults.assignments
+  centers = kmeansResults.centers

+  if(centers[1] == centers[2])
+    if centers[1] < 30 # I assume that a full image can have light gray pixels qnt = fill(0x00, size(qnt))
+    else
+      qnt = fill(0xff, size(qnt))
+    end
+  else
+    minIndex = findmin(centers)[2]
+    qnt = map(x-> if x == minIndex return 0x00 else return 0xff end, qnt)
+  end

+  return reshape(qnt, imageWidth, imageHeight)
+end @}

+We can see that sometimes the \texttt{Clustering.jl} library returns the same values for both centroid centers.
+This could happen when the images is completely empty or it has only colored pixels.
+So, we need to check this cases and fill the assignments array \texttt{qnt} with the right values based a fixed threshold.

 \subsection{Getting data from a png}\label{sec:getData}

 Now we need to load information data from png images.
 In particular we are interested in getting width and height of an image.
 As stated in~\cite{W3CPNG} document, a standard PNG file contains a \textit{signature} followed by a sequence of \textit{chunks} (each one with a specific type).\\